onnela-lab/forest/docs/source/development.md

 * PRs:
   * are not just peer review but a way to communicate and learn about the code base
   * help build and pass on institutional knowledge, and keep default branch commit history clean
-* Keep PRs small (ideally, under 100 lines of code) to help makes reviews easier and faster
+* Keep PRs small (ideally, under 100 lines of code) and self-contained (code + tests + docs) to make reviews easier and faster
 * If you need to update an existing PR simply add commits to the corresponding feature branch instead of creating a new separate PR
+* Make sure your PR has the latest changes from the develop branch and that it passes the [build process](https://github.com/onnela-lab/forest/actions/workflows/build.yml)

 How to create a PR:
 1. Create a feature branch off the default branch: `git switch -c new-feature develop`